Law hammer

 In the case in question, HMRC alleged that company sales had been supressed and issued tax assessments and penalties in the region of half a million pounds.
 Shortly after the tax assessments were issued, the company went into liquidation.

-This presented an obvious issue in the company meeting the strict 30-day deadline in which to submit appeals against the assessments.
+There is strictly a 30-day deadline to submit appeals against assessments to HMRC, which was difficult to achieve due to the liquidation.
 The appeals were in fact submitted over 16 months late after the director finally secured permission for conduct of the appeal from the liquidator after providing a suitable indemnity.

-While HMRC has the discretion to accept a late appeal, in this case, it refused.
+HMRC does have the discretion to accept a late appeal but, in this case, it refused.

 First Tier Tribunal application

-An application was therefore made to the First Tier Tribunal (FTT) asking for a direction that HMRC consider the late appeal.
-A three-stage approach in considering the application was adopted by the FTT as follows:
+An application was made to the First Tier Tribunal (FTT) asking for a direction that HMRC consider the late appeal.
+The FTT followed the standard three-stage approach as follows:

-1. Establish the length of the delay and whether it was serious and significant.
+1. Established the length of the delay and whether it was serious and significant.

-3. Evaluate all the circumstances of the case, including any prejudice in granting or refusing the application.
+3. Evaluated all the circumstances of the case, including any prejudice in granting or refusing the application.

-The FTT denied the application on the basis that insufficient evidence was presented by the parties concerning the reasons the company had not appealed in a more timely fashion.
+The application was denied on the basis that insufficient evidence was presented by the parties concerning the reasons the company had not appealed in a more timely fashion.

 Upper Tribunal application

 An application was made to appeal the decision to the Upper Tribunal (UT).
-The Appellant argued that the FTT failed to consider the practical realities and consequences that arise when a company is put into liquidation, which led to an unjust result.
+The Appellant argued it was an unjust result, because the FTT failed to consider the practical realities and consequences that arise when a company is put into liquidation.

 Examples of the considerations that ought to have been made by the FTT were raised at the UT, and included: